Logo Musée du Patrimoine

 Synagogue

-The Phalsburg Synagogue, built in the 3rd quarter of the 19th century, is a Jewish historical monument located in Phalsburg, Moselle, in the Great East.
-Built in 1857, it bears witness to the history of the local Jewish community.
+The Synagogue of Soultz-sous-Forêts, built in the 4th quarter of the 19th century, is a historical monument located in the Lower Rhine, in the Great East.
+It replaces an earlier building and bears witness to the Alsatian Jewish heritage.